inchkev/file-gallery/README.md

-5. the minimum set of files you'll need to keep is `package.json`, `.gitignore`, `.gardenignore`, the `src` directory, and the `views` directory. `src` contains the script that generates the site, and `views` contains the html templates that format each page.
+5. the minimum set of files you'll need to keep is `package.json`, `.gitignore`, `.gardenignore`, the `src` directory, and the `views` directory. `src` contains the script that generates the website, and `views` contains the html templates that format each page.

 ## what's changed